AI-Club-Aachen/game-ai-platform/backend/README.md

    uvicorn app.main:app --reload --host 0.0.0.0 --port 8000
    ```

+## Testing

+The backend ships with async end‑to‑end tests for auth, email verification, and user/role management, built with `pytest` and `pytest-anyio`.

+### Running tests

+From the `backend` directory:

+    pytest

+The test suite:

+- Spins up the FastAPI app in‑process and talks to it via an async HTTP client.
+- Uses a dedicated Postgres test database and overrides the app’s DB session via `tests/conftest.py`.
+- Injects a fake email client so verification and reset emails are captured in memory instead of hitting SMTP.

+Test environment variables (DB URLs, JWT secret, `ENVIRONMENT=test`) are configured in `tests/pytest.ini` using `pytest-env`, so no extra shell setup is needed beyond starting the test Postgres/Redis containers (for example with `docker compose -f docker-compose.test.yml up -d`).

 ## Database migrations

 Migrations run automatically on startup in Docker.
 To manually manage them: